ghobashy/Development-Guides/javascript/vanilla_js/README.md

   <a name="es6-computed-properties"></a><a name="3.4"></a>
-  - [3.2](#es6-computed-properties) Use computed property names when creating objects with dynamic property names.
+  - [3.2](#es6-computed-properties) Use computed property names when creating objects with dynamic property names (ES6 only).

     > Why?
 They allow you to define all the properties of an object in one place.